Welcome to our ‘Grooms Checklist‘.

 There is a chance you may not have had as much say over deciding the wedding venue, so maybe this is a chance for you to have a greater say in where you two spend your honeymoon, but remember, it is your honeymoon,.

 Somewhere romantic would probably be a good start.

 Tickets to see your favourite football club in Paris doesn’t really count unless your new wife is a big fan or you’re not worried about having a really short married life.

 Make your own Grooms Checklist

-Make a note of all your wedding vendors, names, contact details, what services or product they are supplying, when they need to be paid and by when.
+Make a note of all your wedding vendors, names, contact details, what services or products they are supplying, when they need to be paid and by when.

 Enjoy your wedding and have fun during the planning stage.
 Work together, it’s good practice for the rest of your lives.

 Found our ‘Grooms Checklist’ interesting?
 Helpful?
 If so please click on the like and share it buttons below, help others find it too.

 If you have anything to add or would like to share your own story and experiences.
 If you have your own grooms checklist, Please get in touch or add a comment below.
 Help somebody else have a smooth hassle-free wedding

 If you are planning your wedding.
 Have a look at some of the useful tips we have in the righthand column on this page.
 Have an amazing fun-filled wedding day.